mrmdlab/Segmenthor/README.md

 - fix bug: if drag a folder? or not nifti file?
 - display slice number
 - fix bug: new text will be on top of old text
-- usage: drag one nifti file onto the window
+- feature: drag one nifti file onto the window

 ## dependencies
 ```py